alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 <p align="center">
 <img src="/assets/bio/results.png" alt="results" style="width:50%"/>
 </p>
-By testing both models, we find that the best choice is Random Forrest Regression, which has an accuracy of the 81.0% and lrmse of 0.20, while Linear Regression gives an accuracy of 78.2% and lrmse of 0.26.
+By testing both models, we find that the best choice is Random Forrest Regression, which had an accuracy of the 85.6% and lrmse of 0.15, while Linear Regression had an accuracy of 78.2% and lrmse of 0.26.

 **Improving our model**

-We now have a model which predicts house prices with 81% accuracy.
+We now have a model which predicts house prices with 85.6% accuracy.
 This isn’t bad but there’s scope for improvement.

 We can do this using hyperparameter tuning.
 We can think of this as adjusting the settings of the model to get the best performance.

 The best way to do this is essentially to try out different combinations of hyperparameters (settings) and see which work best.
 Thankfully, we can do this quickly using Scikit-learn.

  We need to identify which hyperparameters are most important for our model.
 Once we’ve found these, we can create a grid of hyperparameter combinations.
-You can see how to create the hyperparameter grid below on [GitHub](http://jse.amstat.org/v19n3/decock.pdf).
+You can see how to create the grid below on [GitHub](http://jse.amstat.org/v19n3/decock.pdf).

 ```
 {'bootstrap': [True, False],